 Peperomia don’t need to be watered that much.
 These are houseplants that (kind of) thrive on neglect.
 Overwatering will cause the leaves to droop and could eventually kill the plant.
 Other signs of overwatering are rotting stalks, waterlogged soil, and leaves that are yellowing.

-You typically won’t need to prune Peperomia often, but if you do simply use some sharp scissors or shears.
-Some reasons you might need to prune is that the plant gets taller than a foot, or you just need to take off some dead growth.
-You probably want to stay away from pruning it too heavily though, as this could cause heavy damage to your plant.
+You typically won’t need to prune Peperomia often, but if you do use some sharp scissors or shears.
+Some reasons you might need to prune is that the plant gets taller than a foot, or you need to take off some dead growth.
+You probably want to stay away from pruning it too heavily, though, as this could cause heavy damage to your plant.